-Wide-Open Sandbox: You can go just about anywhere in the world, provided you can survive.
+Wide Open Sandbox: You can go anywhere in the world, provided you can survive.
 There are exceptions, such as being unable to enter Moria without completing the initial legendary weapon storyline, but for the most part players are not restricted by any sort of linear plotline.

-It's also notable that players don't have to pay anything to explore the sandbox.
-While access to quests, skirmishes, and instances has to be purchased, free players can wander the whole of Middle Earth without spending a dime.
+Players don't have to pay anything to explore the sandbox.
+While access to quests, skirmishes, and instances has to be purchased, free players can wander the whole of Middle-Earth without spending a dime.

-Worf Had The Flu: The player will face off against Nazgul and the Watcher in the Water at points and manage to hold their own.
+Worf Had the Flu: The player will face off against Nazgûl and the Watcher in the Water at points and manage to hold their own.
 Though in fairness, doing so in a solo instance gives the player a massive health and stamina increase.
 The two times a Nazgûl is fought in the epic, it has been weakened a short while before the player encounters it: the first time by the flood of the Bruinen and the second time by having had its mount shot down by Legolas.

 Writing Around Trademarks: Turbine doesn't own the rights to all of Tolkien's books, so some things from his stories are off limits.
 As an example, even though Sauron called himself Annatar during part of the Second Age, the game names him Antheron during a flashback to that time period.
 Similarly, they can't use Ost-in-Edhil for Celebrimbor's capital city in Eregion, so the name Mirobel is substituted instead.